nonnullish/pretty-jsdoc/README.md

 ### Running the demo

-This repository contains an `example` directory that renders an example output of this theme.
+The GitHub repository contains an `example` directory that renders an example output of this theme.
 It can be run with `npm run demo`.